1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC023/01.requirements-engineering/README.md

-# UC001 - As Admin, I want to register new backoffice users (e.g., doctors, nurses, technicians, admins) via an out-of-band process, so that they can access the backoffice system with appropriate permissions
+# UC020 - As an Admin, I want to add new types of operations, so that I can reflect the available medical procedures in the system

 ## 1. Requirements Engineering

 ### 1.1.
 Use Case Description

-> As Admin, I want to register new backoffice users.
+> As Admin, I want to add new type of operations.

 ---